Expected closing costs

 • Title Insurance

-Sellers: As we negotiate your transaction, not only will I work to get the highest sales price, but I'll also push for reduced closing costs.
-And once we've come to an agreement, I'll walk you through the closing costs so you are aware of exactly what you're paying for.
+Sellers: As we negotiate your transaction, I'll not only work to get the highest sales price, but I'll also advocate for reduced closing costs.
+And once we've reached an agreement, I'll describe in detail the closing costs so you are informed of exactly where your money is going.

-Buyers: If you're buying a property in Clearfield County, you'll get a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's previous experience and is required to be within an acceptable range so you're not surprised when you arrive at the closing appointment.
-I'll be glad to look over the LE with you, answering your questions and highlighting any estimates that are uncertain.
+Buyers: If you are buying real estate in Clearfield County, you'll receive a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's prior experience and is required to be within a tolerable range so you're not astonished when you come to closing time.
+I'll be glad to look at the LE with you, answering your questions and highlighting any estimates in question.

 Profile Picture portrait37474.jpg